DavidOparanti/School_Management_System/README.md

 ## Acknowledgments

-* All Decagon Java Stack Leads and associates.(For taking out time to put ous through)
+* All Decagon Java Stack Leads and associates.(For taking out time to puting us through)
 * Decagon (for providing enabling environment to learn)
 * My Stack colleagues.(These are amazing individual.)